ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422),
-the grade that a learner receives on a programming project will be based on whether or not it meets the standards for technical work in the field of discrete structures as evidenced by:
+the grade that a learner receives on a programming project will be based on whether or not it meets the standards for technical work in the field of computer science as evidenced by:

 - **GitHub Actions Build Status of Either :fontawesome-solid-check: or :fontawesome-solid-times::** A programming project will receive a checkmark